Understanding Decliners

 Method

-- Collect screening data on rates of decline by demographics, cancer types, and/or recruitment approach to identify patterns influencing decliners’ decision.
+- Collect screening data on rates of decline by cancer types, and/or recruitment approach to identify patterns influencing decliners’ decision.

 - Interview/survey a subset of decliners to better understand their reasons for declining.